Understanding the additional State Pension

 - receiving certain other benefits due to illness or disability

 If you're employed and have a pension then you may be ‘contracted out’ of the additional State Pension.
 This means you're unlikely to be contributing towards the additional State Pension.
-Find out more in ‘Contracting out of the additional State Pension’ below.
+Read more in ‘Contracting out of the additional State Pension’ below.

 SERPS and the State Second Pension

-The additional State Pension has gone under different names in the past.
+The additional State Pension was known by different names in the past.
 You used to get additional State Pension through the State Earnings-Related Pension Scheme (SERPS).

-When entitlement to the additional pension is calculated, the earnings on which it is based are revalued in line with the growth in average earnings.
+When entitlement to the additional State Pension is calculated, the earnings on which it is based are revalued in line with the growth in average earnings.